JessyDL/paradigm/readme.md

 You can tweak various settings and values, you'll find them at the top of the `build.py` file.
 #### cmake
 The less easy way, but perhaps better and easier to integrate.
 The values that are required to be set can be seen in the cmake invocation in build.py, but will be repeated here:
--DBUILD_DIRECTORY="path/to/where/to/build/to" (not to be confused with where the project files will be)
+-`DBUILD_DIRECTORY="path/to/where/to/build/to"` (not to be confused with where the project files will be) -`DVK_VERSION`: string based value that is a 1-1 match with an available tag in the [Vulkan-Headers](https://github.com/KhronosGroup/Vulkan-Headers) repository.
+These will be downloaded and used.
--DVULKAN_ROOT: path to install location of the vulkan SDK (excluding the version part).
--DVULKAN_VERSION: string based value that is a 1-1 match with an installed vulkan SDK instance.
+-`DPE_VULKAN` toggle value to enable/disable vulkan backend. (default ON) -`DPE_GLES` toggle value to enable/disable gles backend (default ON)
 ## Examples
 Following are some examples that showcase various usages of this project, click the image to go to the repository.